leckieje/fair_weather_cyclists/README.md

 New Yorkers are supposed to be tough.
 They're supposed to be resilient.
 They're supposed to be like this guy in a suit and tie riding a bike through the East Village in the rain.
 But I must confess, that even as a New Yorker with a deep love for my two-wheeled machine, I am a fair-weather cyclist.

 This is the kind of week I love to spend in the saddle.
 It's the middle of September 2020.
 It's balmy (red line), humdity is low (yellow line), and there is absolutely no rain (brown line).
-And during this week, (TK # cyclists) New Yorkers hopped on a Citi Bike and took a ride (blue line).
+And during this week, 413,223 New Yorkers hopped on a Citi Bike and took a ride (blue line).

 <p align="center">
   <img width="600" src="https://github.com/leckieje/fair_weather_cyclists/blob/main/images/great_bike_week.png">